Skeleton Clustering: Dimension-Free Density-based Clustering: Asymptotic Theory of Edge Weight Estimation

 when $n\rightarrow\infty, k\rightarrow\infty, \frac{n}{k } \to \infty$. \end{thm}

-Theorem~\ref{thm::VD} provides the convergence rate of the sample-based Voronoi density to the population version Voronoi density.
+Theorem~\ref{thm::VD} provides the convergence rates of the sample-based Voronoi density to the population version of Voronoi density.
 This result is reasonable because when the knots $\calC$ are given, the randomness in the sample-based Voronoi density is just the empirical proportion in each cell, so it is a square-root-rate estimator based on the effective local sample size $n/k$.
-Consequentially, Theorem~\ref{thm::VD} suggests that estimating the Voronoi density is easy in multivariate case when the knots are given--there is no dependency with respect to the ambient dimension.
+Consequentially, Theorem~\ref{thm::VD} suggests that estimating the Voronoi density is easy in the multivariate case when the knots are given--there is no dependency with respect to the ambient dimension.
+The extra $\log k$ factor in the uniform bound (Equation \ref{eq::VoronUnifConv}) comes from the Gaussian concentration bounds.